Latest News

 What we know about the situation so far is:

-The two trains were operated by two different private companies, Iryo and Alvia.
-Both are run by Spain's national railway company, Renfe.
+Two high-speed trains were involved, one operated by the private consortium Iryo and the other by Alvia which is run by Spain's national railway company Renfe.

 What Officials Are Saying According to Renfe Chief Alvaro Fernandez Heredia who said that human error is virtually eliminated, there was only a 20 second interval between the derailment of the train and the impact.

-He said that it would take some time to determine whether the failure was in the infrastructure or rolling stock.
+He said that it would take some time to determine whether the failure was in the rolling stock or infrastructure.

-Officials stated that the Alvia appeared to have hit derailed carriages of the Iryo or the undercarriage debris.
-Renfe's chief confirmed that the 27-year old driver of the Alvia died in the accident.
+Officials stated that the Alvia appeared to have hit the Iryo's derailed carriages, or debris under the Iryo's chassis.
+Renfe reported that the 27-year old driver of the Alvia train was killed in the accident.

-Iryo was carrying 300 passengers and had just left Cordoba, a historic city.
-Its speed was 110 kph at the time of the accident, which is well below the 250 kph maximum on this stretch.
+Iryo was a train that carried around 300 passengers and just left Cordoba, a historic city.
+The train was travelling at 110 kph when the accident occurred, which is well below the 250 kph maximum speed limit on this stretch.

 Renfe reported that the oncoming train was traveling at a speed 205 km/h.

-Oscar Puente, Transport Minister, said the Iryo was less than four-years-old and the track had been completely reconstructed last May for an investment of 800 million euros.
-Iryo stated that the train's last inspection was on January 15
+Oscar Puente, the Transport Minister, said the Iryo is less than four-years-old and the railway track was completely renovated in May last year with an investment of 800 million euros.
+Iryo stated that the train's last inspection was on January 15th.

 Puente described the accident as "tremendously bizarre" and stated that the derailment may not have caused any deaths if it wasn't for the approaching train.

-Jose Trigueros of the Association of Road Engineers said that his preliminary analysis of information and images released by the authorities indicated "failure of undercarriage of back units" of Iryo train.
+Jose Trigueros said that his preliminary analysis indicated "failure of undercarriage of back units" of Iryo train.

 (source: Reuters)